wynnliam/asciilines/README.md

 - The application will fail if the user supplies a file or several.
 Should the user supply no files, the application will work as intended as it prints a message saying how to run.
 - Running the command `make run` does not work.
-- No unit tests for the tests under `tests/supplied_tests`.
-It only has input files and expected output.

 # License
 This program is licensed uder the "MIT License".
 Please see the `LICENSE` in the source distribution